mozilla/bedrock/docs/contentful.rst

 to `<strong>` tags or as complex as inserting a component.

-A list of our custom renderers is passed to the `RichTextRenderer` helper at the start of the `ContentfulPage` class in api.py.
+A list of our custom renderers is passed to the `RichTextRenderer` helper at the start of the `ContentfulAPIWrapper` class in api.py.
 The renderers themselves are also defined in api.py

 L10N
 ----